Khushiwanve/ClassicHub/README.md

 Welcome to the Bollywood Classics Hub, a project that celebrates the profound impact of Indian cinema on storytelling and culture.
 This repository highlights the works of legendary filmmakers like Satyajit Ray and Guru Dutt, whose contributions have shaped Indian cinema's global reputation.
-Satyajit Ray, known for his humanistic approach and films like Pather Panchali, revolutionized world cinema, while Guru Dutt’s cinematic masterpieces like Pyaasa and Kaagaz Ke Phool continue to inspire generations.
+Satyajit Ray, known for his humanistic approach and films like Aparajito, revolutionized world cinema, while Guru Dutt’s cinematic masterpieces like Pyaasa and Kaagaz Ke Phool continue to inspire generations.
 This project also explores how various states have contributed to the evolution of Indian cinema, blending regional narratives with universal themes.